Advantages & Disadvantages of S Corporations

 Contact Us

-Ultimately, an S corp provides a good option for a small enterprise that would otherwise be significantly taxed under the ultimately, an S corp provides a good option for a small enterprise that would otherwise be significantly taxed under the traditional corporate model.
+Ultimately, an S Corp provides a good option for a small enterprise that would otherwise be significantly taxed under the ultimately, an S Corp provides a good option for a small enterprise that would otherwise be significantly taxed under the traditional corporate model.
 When selecting or considering a new legal structure, business owners should always review their options with your Smith Schafer professional.
 For additional details on legal entity analysis and the selection or to learn more about how we can help, please contact a Smith Schafer professional.
 Click here to contact us.
 We look forward to speaking with you soon.

 Blank